gabrielmcg/Docker-docs/ops/README.md

 <h2 class="title topictitle2" id="ariaid-title27">Install vSphere Docker Volume Service driver on all ESXi hosts</h2>

 <div class="body">

 <p class="p">vSphere Docker Volume Service technology enables stateful containers to access the
 storage volumes.
-This is a one-off manual step.
+Setting this up is a one-off manual step.
 In order to be able to use Docker volumes using the vSphere driver, you must first install the latest release of the vSphere Docker Volume Service (vDVS) driver, which is available as a vSphere Installation Bundle (VIB).
-To perform this operation, log in to each of the ESXi hosts, download and install the latest release of vDVS driver.</p>
+To perform this operation, log in to each of the ESXi hosts and then download and install the latest release of vDVS driver.</p>